Anchorman 2: The Legend Continues: Critical response

-Rotten Tomatoes reported that 75% of 204 critics gave the film a positive review, with an average rating of 6.42/10.
+Rotten Tomatoes reported that 74% of 200 critics gave Anchorman 2: The Legend Continues a positive review, with an average rating of 6.42/10.
 The site's critics consensus reads: "It's just as uneven and loosely structured as the first Anchorman – and while Anchorman 2: The Legend Continues may not be quite as quotable, it's nearly as funny as its predecessor."
-Metacritic assigned the film a weighted average score of 61 out of 100, based on 40 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film an average grade "B" on an A+ to F scale.
+Metacritic assigned the film a weighted average score of 61 out of 100, based on 40 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade "B" on an A+ to F scale, the same as its predecessor.

 Colin Covert of the Star Tribune gave the film three out of four stars, writing, "It may not leave the same imprint on American culture as its super-quotable predecessor.
 But it has moments of howling hilarity and the improvisatory spirit that gave Ron Burgundy's origin story its shaggy, ramshackle charm."
 Todd McCarthy of The Hollywood Reporter gave the film a positive review, writing, "It's bawdy, on-target in its take on what's become of TV news, and packed with wacky performers."
 Alonso Duralde of The Wrap gave the film a negative review, writing, "It's a constant barrage of joke-joke-joke, but they're all gags that take place in the moment and are immediately shoved aside for the next one.
 Nothing builds.
 There are no setups for later payoffs."
 Tom Huddleston of Time Out gave the film three out of five stars, writing, "Anchorman 2: The Legend Continues is not the disaster some feared it might be, but neither is it the endlessly quotable, deliciously idiotic follow-on so many of us were optimistically anticipating."
 Joe Neumaier of the New York Daily News gave the film two out of five stars, writing, "Anchorman 2 joins Caddyshack II, Airplane II, Breakin' 2: Electric Boogaloo and Arthur 2: On the Rocks on the list of unnecessary sequels."
 Stephanie Zacharek of The Village Voice gave the film a positive review, writing, "With those eyes that are a little too close together, and that confident swagger that looks as if it could disintegrate into a pratfall at any time, Ferrell makes a grand ringleader for all this nonsense."